prairie-guy/vizard/README.md

-# Vizard: Natural Language Visualization Specification
+# Vizard: A Declarative DSL for Altair & Matplotlib Code Generation

-**A declarative language for LLM-driven figure generation combining structured keywords with natural language.**
+**A stateful declarative language for LLM-driven Python visualization code combining structured keywords with natural language.**

 Vizard lets you create data visualizations by describing what you want in a mix of CAPITALIZED keywords and natural language, with intelligent defaults and stateful keyword persistence for iterative figure development.